JerryI/MarkovJunior/README.md

 # MarkovJunior

-A small MarkovJunior-style rewrite engine for Wolfram Language arrays.
+A small MarkovJunior-style rewrite engine in vanilla (almost) Wolfram Language.

+> WL is generally based around pattern macthing idea, therfore MarkovJunior is implemented naturally using native `ReplaceAll`, `Rule` and `Pattern` symbols.
+Most of the code is used for building friendly API and error checks

 ![](./imgs/img.png)